hikmatazimzade/instagram-crawler/README.md

 ```

 ### Docker Setup
-Alternatively, you can run the crawler using Docker.
+Here is how you can run the crawler using Docker.

 ```bash
 # Clone the repository